 Prioritising university study may mean sacrificing family or social time some weeks.
 Being prepared to make these changes in order to reach a long-term goal shows willingness to succeed.

 2. Access the support you need

-Studying can be challenging, especially around major assessment and exam times.
+Studying and managing your workload can be challenging, especially around major assessment and exam times.
 As a Deakin student, you will have access to a range of services designed to help you thrive in a university environment.

 Deakin has a dedicated support team to help with every aspect of study.
 You can talk to someone face-to-face or online about writing assessments, researching, finding resources, planning your trimester and more.
 They will help you identify pressure points in your calendar and give you tips on managing the busiest times.

 Choose a study method that suits your needs.
 For example, if you’re having difficulties getting to your campus, see if other relevant units are offered online.
 Or, speak to your faculty support staff about the best credit load for you.

 If you need an extension, ask your tutor or unit chair ahead of your due date.
 If an unexpected setback crops up, you may be eligible to apply for special consideration.

 If you need more support for your health or disability, you can work with Deakin’s Disability Resource Centre to create a Learning Access Plan, to minimise the impact on your study.

 Book a mentor meet-up and hear how a fellow student finds time to study, get their advice on study skills or fitting in to uni.
 You can even have a study session led by a student who has successfully completed your unit.